Mileide-Mikka/Mileide-Mikka/README.md

   ##

   Hello 👋, my name is Mileide and I am a Web development student.
-I am currently studying JavaScript and Node.Js. 😊🤓
+I am currently studying JavaScript and Python. 😊🤓